trickerer01/NM/README.md

 #### Search & filters
 - NM supports search using native website functionality
 - Search (pages only) is performed using search string (see help for more info), comparing every word against title or tags, partial match required: searching for 'all' will match titles containing 'tall', 'call' and so on
-- Initial search results / ids list can be then filtered further using *extra tags* (see help for additional info)
+- Initial search results / ids list can be then filtered further using `extra tags` (see help for additional info)

 #### Tags
 - There is no list of existing tags.
-Tags videos have are completely on uploaders.
-So, better utilize...
+Video tagging is completely on uploaders.
+So better utilize...
 - Wildcards.
-In any kind of tag you can use symbols `?` and `*` for 'any symbol' and 'any number of any symbols' repectively.
+In any `extra tag` you can use symbols `?` and `*` for `any symbol` and `any number of any symbols` repectively
-- Tags ~~containing wildcards~~ aren't validated, they can be anything
+- `extra tags` aren't validated, they can be anything
+- What makes `extra tags` different from search string is `tags` or `-tags` are being used as filters instead of search params, search string is passed using its own search argument (see full help) and all unknown arguments are automatically considered `extra tags`

 #### Additional info
 1. `OR` / `AND` groups: